1 / 10

-As such, the Model X sits in insurance group 50, the most expensive group there is, which is hardly surprising given the astronomical cost of the car.
+As such, the Tesla Model X sits in insurance group 50, the most expensive group there is, which is hardly surprising given the astronomical cost of the car.
 That said, if you can afford to buy a Model X, you’ll be wealthy enough that a steep insurance premium isn’t going to put you off, and bills will be just as steep on the Model X’s rivals.

-There’s no first-year VED tax payment for Model X. Electric cars are also exempt from the £325 'premium car' road tax rate, which means you pay nothing from the second year onwards.
+There’s no first-year VED tax payment for the Tesla Model X. Electric cars are also exempt from the £325 'premium car' road tax rate, which means you pay nothing from the second year onwards.
 Company car drivers, meanwhile, will pay little or no Benefit-in-kind (BIK) tax until 2023 at the earliest.

 Trim levels and standard equipment

 Tesla doesn’t really do trim levels as such.
 The amount of standard kit your car gets varies slightly version to version, but the bigger differences between versions come in the form of how much power and range they give you.
 And like with so many other things, Tesla makes changes to the spec of its cars on such a regular basis that the precise amount of kit you get will also depend greatly on exactly what point in time your car was built.